MicrosoftDocs/winrt-api/windows.media.control/globalsystemmediatransportcontrolssessionplaybackcontrols_isrecordenabled.md

 Whether the session currently supports the record command.

 ## -property-value
-true if record is supported; otherwise, false.
+True if record is supported; otherwise, false.

 ## -remarks